HelenVe/FakeNews/README.md

 https://www.kaggle.com/jsvishnuj/fakenews-detection-using-lstm-neural-network/data

 I have a main folder called FakeNews with all the .py files.

-Also inside FakeNews, there is a folder named Kaggle where train.csv, test.csv are stored.
+Inside FakeNews, there is a folder named Kaggle where train.csv, test.csv are stored.

 Also train_data.csv and test_data.csv which are generated from DataPreprocess.py are stored there.